-Who we are — what we fly — and where we are going
+Who we are — what we fly — and where we go

 Our steed for this adventure is the Aeronca 7AC Champ — a beloved taildragger from the golden age of personal aviation.
 Introduced in 1945, the Champ is lightweight, nimble, and perfectly happy hopping between the short, grass-friendly runways scattered across Wisconsin.